lamhq/tech-notes/devops/aws/4-storage/4-choose-storage-service.md

 Here are a few important features of Amazon EFS and FSx to know about when comparing them to other services:

 - It is file storage.
-- You pay for what you use (you don’t have to provision storage in advance).
+- You pay for what you use (you don't have to provision storage in advance).
 - Amazon EFS and Amazon FSx can be mounted onto multiple EC2 instances.